A School for

 The school offers a variety of activities:

-• Training through the virtual classroom from January to March.
+• Training via virtual classroom from April to June.

-• Individual tutoring and counselling by the training teams from the end of January.
+• Individual tutoring and counselling by the training teams.

 Learn more about Radix